 And the thread makes it all the way to today.

-So you see, the origins of modern policing were born of corruption, power abuses, apptempts to maintain the status quo by the rich and powerful and well…nothing has changed.
+So you see, the origins of modern policing were born of corruption, power abuses, attempts to maintain the status quo by the rich and powerful and well…nothing has changed.
 Really ever.